 Dan and seller/builder Al Fosdal load up his new ride.
 It eventually fit in the van, after removing the fenders and wheels. of AI and letting him know I still wanted the trike.
-The next weekend I headed to Ray's place in Albany, OR, and together we went to collect the trike at AI's, near Grants Pass.
+The next weekend I headed to Ray's place in Albany, OR, and together we went to collect the trike at Al's, near Grants Pass.
 Everything was as described, and, after removing the rear wheels and fenders in order to get the trike in the van, we were soon headed for John Collins' place.
 He wanted to see the trike and the broken gearbox, after which he declared that he'd never seen such damage done to a SAAB transmission.
 So just what is a custom Saab trike?
 The frame is custom built and uses Harley Sportster front forks with a 6-inch extension and an 8-inch riser on the handlebars.
 No front brake.
 The GT850 engine (confirmed to be from a '63 or '64) has been ported, and the cylinder head has several modifications to change the flow of coolant.
-The bell housing has been modified to allow the motor to be rotated so it sits straight (whereas in the car it sits at an angle).
+The bell housing has been modified to allow The builder of the trike added gears (left) to modified inner the motor to be rotated so it sits straight (whereas in power back to separate rear axles. the car it sits at an angle).
 The transmission has four speeds, plus reverse.
-Gear changing is accomplished with the left hand via a gated "suicide shifter" near the end of the fuel tank; there's a foot-operated clutch.
+Gear changing is accomplished There is no differential in the rear axle housing; the with the left hand via a gated "suicide shifter" near Saab differential performs the task.
+(There's a battery the end of the fuel tank; there's a foot-operated box where the differential would normally be.)
+Now clutch.
 The fuel tank had a tunnel on the bottom that would have been used if the tank was to have sat over the frame rails.
-In this case the tank sits on top
+In this case the tank sits on top Three Wheels, Saab Power continues on page 12.

-Clever chromed tube for tools; Monte Carlo 850 badge is a (subtle) Saab clue on the trike. of the frame, and the tunnel has been covered over and an extra fill cap fitted; the tunnel is now used as a tank for the two-stroke oil.
-A custom-made intake manifold sits behind a two-barrel Rochester carb from a Chevy Vega.
+Clever chromed tube for tools: Monte Carlo 850 badge is a (subtle) Saab clue on the trike. of the frame, and the tunnel has been covered over and an extra fill cap fitted; the tunnel is now used as a tank for the two-stroke oil.
+A custom-made intake manifold sits behind a twobarrel Rochester carb from a Chevy Vega.
 A clever chrome-plated cylinder just below the intake manifold is actually a tool kit: depress a catch pin on each end and part of the side comes off, revealing a half dozen wrenches rolled up in a vintage shop rag.
 The gearbox is a rebuilt unit that had been sitting on a shelf for 15 or so years, originally destined to go in a 96.
 But before that happened, the car took a direct hit from a huge fir tree that came down in a storm.
 When the differential in the original gearbox exploded, the custom bell housing held up pretty well but was not unscathed: there were three cracks, requiring welding.
 Had it sustained much more damage, I likely would have passed on buying the trike.